 The episode where El Chavo is Mis-blamed for theft, ostracized by everyone and leaves temporarily.
-It traumatised several generations: seeing everyone calling him a thief at his face is pretty hard to watch.
+It traumatized several generations: seeing everyone calling him a thief at his face is pretty hard to watch, and the scene that follows with El Chavo leaving the vecindad is even more heartbreaking, specially the part where he looks at his iconic barrel and touches it one last time before leaving.
+Then we have a scene of him walking the streets at night, with the camera zooming out.
+For the fans, it is easily the most heartbreaking episode.
 Made even better or worse by the ending: when El Chavo is cleared, he is talking to his friends about the time he spent away from the vecindad: he had gone to a church and, after being counseled by a priest, he decided to pray to God.
 Chilindrina and Quico assume he was praying for the thief to be caught, but Chavo instantly corrects them, saying he prayed for the culprit's reformation.
-The thief, Sr. Hurtado overhears this and is so touched that he has a Heel–Face Turn and not only returns everything he stole, but he also gets El Chavo a ham sandwich.
+The thief, Sr. Hurtado, overhears this and is so touched that he has a Heel–Face Turn and not only returns everything he stole, but he also gets El Chavo a ham sandwich.

 A double episode begins with El Chavo sleeping against Don Ramon's door because he had been promised to have breakfast and the kid didn't want to "let him run away with it" (it works, believe it).
 The two parts that compose this episode, despite hilarious, are filled with small moments of pure Tear Jerker.

 El Chavo:(Waiting for Chilindrina to bring the eggs for breakfast.)
 Why is she taking so long...?

 Don Ramón: Calm down.
 Can't you hold back hunger for five minutes?

 El Chavo:(Soul-crushingly slow.)
 I've been holding it back for eight years...